DreamSmith Realty

 Working With a Lake Lanier and Cumming Listing Agent: What the Process Looks Like

 A lake-area listing follows the same backbone as any sale, but the pricing and timing decisions hinge on the water in ways a standard suburban listing does not.
-That is the core difference, and it is why a lake-experienced agent matters for these homes.
+That is the core difference, and it is why a lake-experienced agent like Ashley Smith matters for these homes.

 Pricing starts with what kind of water you have.
-Pricing a lake-access home as if it were deep-water lakefront is the most common mistake I see, and it is the kind that leaves a listing sitting.
+Pricing a lake-access home as if it were deep-water lakefront is the most common mistake Ashley sees, and it is the kind that leaves a listing sitting.

 Timing has a seasonal wrinkle unique to Lanier.
-When the Corps of Engineers drops the lake level 10 or more feet in winter, some marginal waterfront lots look very different to a first-time visitor standing at the shoreline.
+Winter pool sits only about a foot below full pool, but drought years have dropped Lanier 10 feet or more, and at low water some marginal waterfront lots look very different to a first-time visitor standing at the shoreline.
 That reality shapes when and how you present certain properties, and it is a conversation worth having before you set a launch date.
 If you are debating the calendar, our pieces on preparing to sell in spring and reading the fall selling window go deeper on timing.

 From there the process is photography and marketing launch, showings and feedback, offer review with buyer-agent compensation decided as part of strategy, and then the due-diligence and closing period where your prepared documents pay off.
 You can read more about Ashley Smith's background and how DreamSmith Realty approaches lake listings, or compare notes on finding the right Lake Lanier realtor for your situation.